Backup158/DarktideBetterDescriptionsUwuify/README.md

 # 2024-10-31 !!!!!
-Version 2.0 was built from the ground up and this script needs tweaking.
-Do not use until updated
+## Version 2.0 was built from the ground up and this script needs tweaking.
+Do not use until main branch is updated!

 # WTF does this even do?